Help your kids develop a sense of personal responsibility.

 Here’s one thing I know for sure: like with most of parenting, we can’t expect perfection in an instant when it comes to kids demonstrating responsibility.
 Raising responsible kids takes time.
 It’s a process that develops slowly over many years and requires guidance, patience, and persistence.

 We don’t expect our four-year-old to know he needs to bathe every day.
 Just like we can’t expect our ten-year-old to perfectly manage their time or always remember to turn in their math homework on Monday.

 Kids need coaching and guidance to develop a sense of personal responsibility.
 Parents can support their kids by creating a culture at home that incrementally increases children’s responsibility as they grow and mature.
 Being an independent, responsible member of the family becomes the norm, not the exception, and that norm will stay with kids as they head into the world as adults.

 You may be thinking: OK, I’m willing to be patient and work at it.
 But how can I get started?
 What exactly should I do?

 Here are seven ways parents can help raise responsible kids:

 Nurture their innate willingness to help

 Thankfully, toddlers and preschoolers love responsibility.
 They love the feeling of being helpers and “grown-up”.
 The more we can nurture this quality in our young children the more they will continue to seek out responsibility as they mature.

 This means letting your three-year-old “fold the laundry” or help pick up toys even if it adds ten minutes to your chore.
 Or letting your five-year-old wash the windows – streaks and all.

-The idea here is to encourage the initiative and responsibility kids take on – and not to worry about the outcome.
+The idea is to encourage the initiative and responsibility kids take on, and not to worry about the outcome.
 Mastery of certain tasks will come in time.
 Patience is key – and encouragement.

 Everyone in the family does chores